lagadic/ustk/README.md

 			$ brew update
 			$ brew install fftw

-	- How to install FFTW on Ubuntu 16.04 LTS
+	- How to install FFTW on Ubuntu 16.04 LTS or higher

 			$ sudo apt-get install libfftw3-dev

-	- How to install FFTW on Fedora 23
+	- How to install FFTW on Fedora 23 or higher

 			$ sudo yum install fftw